-Stay in communication with the college's liaison for your case-it is typically a staff person in the Global Education office who will have been working with you since you received your job offer.
+Stay in communication with the college's liaison for your case-it is typically the legal counsel who will have been working with you since you received your job offer.
 Remain informed about the visa application and work with your department chair and Dean of the Faculty if the visa approval process encounters delays.